Redlining in Michigan:

 The History and Legacy of Racist Housing Policies

-The unprecedented investment in American housing in the New Deal era (1933-1945) excluded and impoverished people of color.
-Consistent with their public goals, the Home Owners’ Loan Corporation (and later the Federal Housing Administration) directed the redlining of neighborhoods in over 200 cities across the United States if they had Black residents.
+The unprecedented investment in American housing in the New Deal era (1933-1945) institutionalized a system of discrimination against people of color.
+Consistent with their public goals, the Home Owners’ Loan Corporation (and later the Federal Housing Administration) redline mapped neighborhoods in over 200 cities across the United States based on race and class.

 Though redlining practices were made illegal in the Fair Housing Act of 1968, research shows its legacy continues today and yet many do not know the details of redlining or how its legacy continues today.
 We created this website with the intent of informing and starting conversations to confront the injustice and inequality.
 The history of redlining complicates contemporary housing policy and land-use planning.
 We hope that the details herein will spur discussions about our history and inform conversations and policymakers as we confront this history.